 - Armenia – 0.10 – 0.74

-So, we see that the top 10 countries where women are favored in education are mostly poor – barring Qatar.
+So, we see that the top 10 countries where women are favoured in education are mostly poor – barring Qatar.

-Now let’s see the countries that favor men in education.
+Now let’s see the countries that favour men in education.
 Data presented in the same manner –

 - Chad – 0.66 – 0.39